paypal/Checkout-PHP-SDK/README.md

 $ composer integration
 ```

-*NOTE*: This API is still in beta, is subject to change, and should not be used in production.
+*NOTE*: This SDK is still in beta, is subject to change, and should not be used in production.

 ## Samples